xyproto/simplehstore/README.md

 func main() {
 	// Check if the db service is up if err := db.TestConnection(); err != nil {
-		log.Fatalln("Could not connect to database.
+		log.Fatalln("Could not connect to local database.
 Is the service up and running?")
 	}

 	// Create a Host, connect to the local db server